 In other recipes, you might find onion or garlic powder, lemon juice, Worcestershire sauce or paprika or any ingredients in this rather long list from Wikipedia.
 Take a peek at the article for some inspiration if you’d like to customize your very own “house” Thousand Island Dressing.

 If you’re looking for a few money saving tips, buy your condiments in the summer and follow a coupon matching site.
 You’ll be able to pick many of them up on sale with a coupon for free or close to it.
 So stock up for the year.
 If you miss that opportunity, there are also great sales around the Superbowl and Easter.
 Why Easter?
 It’s a mystery!
 At least to me.Print

 - Yield: about a half a cup 1x

 - scant two teaspoons of pickle relish

-- teaspoon or a bit more of ketchup (enough to make the dressing pink)
+- a teaspoon or a bit more of ketchup (enough to make the dressing pink)

 - Salt & Pepper to taste

-- Optional: A bit of finely minced onion, a sprinkle of garlic salt, a dash of vinegar, a pinch of sugar.
+- Optional: A bit of finely minced onion, a sprinkle of garlic salt, a pinch of sugar.